More than 100 people killed in earthquake in northwest China

 The shallow 6.2 magnitude quake struck during the night near the border of Gansu and Qinghai provinces, sending people rushing out onto the street.

-More than 100 people have been killed after an earthquake hit northwestern China while many people were asleep.
+More than 100 people have been killed and many more injured after an earthquake hit northwestern China while many people were asleep.

-The earthquake, measured at 6.2 according to state news agency Xinhua, struck during the night in Gansu Province near the border with Qinghai, causing significant damage, state media reported on Tuesday.
+The earthquake, measured at 6.2 according to state news agency Xinhua, struck at about midnight in Gansu Province near the border with Qinghai, causing significant damage, state media reported on Tuesday.

 Keep readinglist of 4 items